freedomofpress/securedrop-workstation/architecture-decisions/004-trixie-updater-woes.md

 ### Problems

 The largest issue was that the upgrade had to be fully compatible with the old version of the updater (1.7.1), because that's the version of the updater that will actually execute the Debian upgrade.
+Additionally because the updater is our update delivery mechanism, it must be resilient to most kind of failures.

 We encountered the following specific issues: